Option A: Direct-to-Cloud (D2C)

 [Full-size map of D2C capabilities]

-How does it work?
+How does D2C work?

-x360Recover Direct-to-Cloud can be used with an Axcient-hosted cloud vault in order to set up Direct-to-Cloud backups.
-Any x360Recover partner with an Axcient-hosted Scale-Out Cloud vault may deploy agents supporting Direct-to-Cloud backup.
+Anyx360Recover partner with an Axcient-hosted Scale-Out Cloud vault may deploy agents supporting Direct-to-Cloud backup.

 Customized agents are deployed from the vault and are pre-configured to support Direct-to-Cloud backups for a specific customer.
 The agent software has been enhanced to include identity management and authentication features, enabling it to operate securely in the multi-tenant environment of the vault.
+To configure and enable your Private Cloud vaults for Direct-to-Cloud, see Private cloud vaults for D2C

-Components of D2C
+Components of Direct-to-Cloud (D2C)

 Bandwidth requirements